NeuromatchAcademy/course-content-dl/tutorials/Schedule/daily_schedules.md

 ----

 ## Daily coursework schedule
-All days will follow the same schedule apart from W3D4!

 ### General schedule
 All days (except W1D4, W3D2, and W3D5) will follow this schedule for course time: